-Dredge and Jenkins (2007: 90) provide a categorization of tourism policies according to their substantive approach, and the aims of this policy reflect 'industry development planning' and 'market planning' models.
-In this way, the 2011 policy does not radically diverge from the policies of previous administrations in the United Kingdom (see Kennell 2011 for an analysis of tourism policy approaches since 1997).
-The current policy no longer has a focus on the impacts of hosting the Olympic and Paralympic Games on the industry, as per the previous two policies (Smith & Stevenson 2009), but it does identify very similar areas for growth.
-The present policy also identifies many of the same barriers to this growth in terms of regulation, the balance of trade, the need for skills development, poor industry coordination, and inadequate signage, and builds incrementally on the policy direction of the last administration.
+Dredge and Jenkins (2007, p.
+90) provide a categorisation of tourism policies according to their substantive approach, and the aims of this policy reflect "industry development planning" and "market planning" models.
+In this way, the 2011 policy does not radically diverge from the policies of previous administrations in the UK (see Kennell, 2011 for an analysis of tourism policy approaches since 1997).
+The current policy no longer has a focus on the impacts of hosting the Olympic and Paralympic Games on the industry, as per the previous two policies (Smith & Stevenson, 2009), but it does identify very similar areas for growth.
+The present policy also identifies many of the same barriers to this growth in terms of regulation, the balance of trade, the need for skills development, poor industry coordination and inadequate signage, and builds incrementally on the policy direction of the last administration.